Taking overnight transport can either be super romantic or hell on earth.

-I’m not sure what the reasoning is for not turning the lights down, probably security.
-What I don’ understand is why don’t the top bunks have a blackout curtain fitted?
+I’m not sure what the reasoning is for not turning the lights down; probably security.
+What I don’t understand is why don’t the top bunks have a blackout curtain fitted.

 And he was right.

-I have a dark red sarong and I taped it along the top of the curtain.
-It made the inside of the bunk look like an opium den but it blocked some of the light which enabled me to grab an hour or so sleep.
+I have a dark red sarong, and I taped it along the top of the curtain.
+It made the inside of the bunk look like an opium den, but it blocked some of the light which enabled me to grab an hour or so of sleep.